lj020326/ansible-datacenter/docs/linux-package/apt-prevent-package-update.md

 ## Method 1: Prevent package update using apt-mark command

 Ubuntu’s package manager, apt has plenty of useful utilities for almost every aspect of package management.
-One of the [apt commands](https://itsfoss.com/apt-command-guide/) is apt-mark that you can use to blacklist or whitelist certain packages from the system updates.
+One of the [apt commands](https://itsfoss.com/apt-command-guide/) is apt-mark that you can use to block or allow certain packages from the system updates.

 To **hold** a package and thus prevent apt from making changes to it, you can use the apt-mark command with hold option.